 In the Bolpur subdivision of Birbhum district, Kankalitala town is a temple in the Indian state of West Bengal.
 It is one of the Shakthi Peethas where the bones of goddess Parvati fell which is the Kakalitala Town of the present day.

 The chief legend of Kankalitala relates to the creation of the Shakti Peethas.
-Sati, the daughter of Prajapati Daksha, was married to the god Shiva versus his wishes.
-Daksha arranged a great yajna but did not invite Sati and also Shiva.
-Uninvited, Sati reached the yajna-site, where Daksha ignored Sati as well as Shiva.
+Sati, the daughter of Prajapati Daksha, was married to the god Shiva despite his wishes.
+Daksha arranged a great yajna but did not invite Sati and Shiva.
+Uninvited, Sati reached the Yajna site, where Daksha ignored Sati as well as Shiva.

 Devotees visit this temple to seek fulfillment of the following,